revarcline/rhymera/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rhymera.
+Bug reports and pull requests are welcome on GitHub at https://github.com/revarcline/rhymera.

+## License

+Licensed under GPL 3.0, See LICENSE for details.